tkonopka/mouse-embeddings/prep/README.md

 - `prep-crossmap-search-mp.bash` - builds a crossmap instance for hp-mp
   translation and runs searches to produce hp-mp translation tables.

+- `prep-crossmap-search-hp.bash` - builds a crossmap instance for hp ontology and runs searches using hp terms.

 - `prep-crossmap-mp.R` - a follow-up script after `prep-crossmap.bash` that
   converts hp-mp translations into a format for phenoscoring.